solita/solita.github.com/_posts/2024-01-31-azure-without-secrets-part-2.md

 layout: post
 title: Using Azure without secrets, Part 2
 author: mattipulkkinen
-excerpt: Utilizing managed identities when authenticating to a resource in Azure instead of a secret value.
+excerpt: Utilizing managed identities and role-based access control instead of a secret value when authenticating to a Azure resource.
 tags:
  - Azure
  - Secrets